Broderick-Westrope/broderick-westrope/README.md

 ## 🚀 About Me

 I'm a Software Engineer & Consultant at Mantel Group, where I specialise in crafting robust solutions using a wide range of technologies.
-With a penchant for both the intricacies of software development and the broad strokes of platform/devops, I navigate the tech landscape with a cloud-first approach.
+With a penchant for both the intricacies of software development and the broad strokes of platform & infrastructure, I navigate the tech landscape with a cloud-first approach.

 I am very passionate about software, and I almost always have a personal/collaborative/open-source project that I'm working on.
 Outside of work, I also do a wide range of activities.
 Bouldering 🧗, reading 📚, Muay Thai 🥋, motorcyles 🏍️, hiking 🥾, and horticulture 🌵 are just a few of my hobbies!